 Zoom! is the most effective whitening procedure that we have used.
-We are achieving superb results, even with tetracycline staining and severely smoked stained teeth.
+We are achieving superb results, even with tetracycline staining and severely smoke stained teeth.

 Does it hurt?

 Some patients may experience mild sensitivity during the procedure.
-However, there are precautions which we can take to minimise sensitivity and your dentist will discuss this during your consultation appointment.
+However, there are precautions which we can take to minimise sensitivity and your dentist/hygienist will discuss this during your consultation appointment.